Boris Carmi: Life

 In 1930, aged 16, Carmi left Moscow for Paris, travelling via Poland, Germany and Italy.
 He then studied ethnology at the Sorbonne and at the same time began to take photographs.
 He travelled to Danzig in 1936, intending to emigrate to Palestine.
 He was granted permission to do so three years later and arrived there in 1939 aboard a freighter.
 He worked in a warehouse for several years until he could become a professional photographer.

 During World War II Carmi served in the British Army, working on aerial photography and map-making in Italy and Egypt.
 A self-taught photographer, he was the first photographer of BeMahaneh, the newspaper of the Israeli Army, and documented the 1948 Palestine war and other contemporary Israeli history.
 He was one of few photographers active in Israel at this time and recorded historically important moments, construction projects, transit camps and waves of immigration as well as wartime scenes.
-In 1949 he Hebraized his surname to Carmi.